canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

          if (error.code === "auth/account-exists-with-different-credential") {
            throw new ConversionError(
              "ACCOUNT_EXISTS",
-             "An account already exists with this credential" );
+             "An account already exists with this credential", );
          }
        }